UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings

 \subsection{Contrastive learning-based Methods}

-Contrastive learning~\cite{chen2020simple,tian2020contrastive} is a machine learning approach that has become prominent in self-supervised learning.
-It focuses on differentiating between similar (positive) and dissimilar (negative) data point pairs in order to learn embeddings.
-Essentially, the goal is for the model to learn to recognize and distinguish these pairs, thereby effectively learning meaningful embeddings.
+Contrastive learning~\cite{chen2020simple,tian2020contrastive} is a self-supervised learning approach that learns embeddings by distinguishing between similar (positive) and dissimilar (negative) data point pairs.
+Through this discriminative process, the model learns to encode meaningful representations of the data.

-This method has proven to be highly effective across several domains, including in CV and NLP~\cite{oord2018representation,tian2020contrastive,chen2020simple}.
-Additionally, its application in learning trajectory embeddings has been explored with promising results.
+Having demonstrated success in computer vision and natural language processing~\cite{oord2018representation,tian2020contrastive,chen2020simple}, this approach has also shown promise in trajectory embedding learning.